51+ Coastal Mississippi Hidden Gems in Mississippi Gulf Coast

 • 100 Men D.B.A.
 Hall, Ocean Springs.
 The 100 Men D.B.A.
 Hall traces its history to 1888, was a stop on the Chitlin’ Circuit, and is recognized with a Blues Trail Marker.
 Inside the hall, learn more about the history of the Debating Benevolent Association—which did much more than host music; their main purpose was to assist members and the community with health and burial issues.

 • Biloxi Brewing.
 Located a block from MGM field, Biloxi Brewing is a perfect stop before or after a Biloxi Shuckers game or any time.
-US Gulf Coast Travel NOTE: Biloxi Brewing is now closed.
+McCool Travel note: Biloxi Brewing is now closed.
 Please support your favorite small business so that they do not suffer the same fate.

 • Biloxi Lighthouse.
 After breakfast at nearby Le Cafe Beignet, climb the 57 steps of the Biloxi Lighthouse to a grand view 64 feet above Coastal Mississippi.
 Because the structure is cast iron, tours are only at 9, 9:15, and 9:30 in the morning; it gets too hot inside after that.
 Request a tour from the gorgeous Biloxi Visitors Center building.
 After your Biloxi Lighthouse adventure, walk across the street to Biloxi Beach and see the Biloxi Wade-In 60th anniversary exhibit.